Possessive Pronouns and Determiners in English Grammar

 Just here for the exercises?
 Click here.

-Learn the difference between possessive determiners and possessive pronouns in English grammar and get tips on when to use them.
-Practise using the grammar rules in the interactive exercises.
+Learn the difference between possessive determiners and possessive pronouns in English grammar then practise using them in the interactive exercises.

 Example